KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 ## Final thoughts

 So here we go with the new version people.
-It is slightly better than the old since you can now chain offsets to set them to `0`, and extra keywords like `auto`, `initial` and `inherit` are allowed, which wasn't the case before.
+It is slightly better than the old since you can now chain offsets to set them to `0`, and extra keywords like `auto`, `initial` and `inherit` are allowed, which wasn’t the case before.

 I hope you like it.
 If you think of anything to improve it, be sure to share!